Tree-sitter

 Replaces text in the textual result of a capture which matches a provided regular expression using a replacement template expression.

-Syntax: (#replace! capture regex template)
+Syntax: (#replace! capture pattern template)

 Examples: